hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/optimal_convergence.rst

 In this paper, the authors considered two cases for both the unconstrained and constrained(delta neutral) portfolios.
-The first case deals with recurring arbitrage oppurtunities, the price differential, :math:`x_t` , only spends an infinitesimally small time at zero, is characterized at all times by the dynamics in the above equation and so follows a stationary process.
+The first case deals with recurring arbitrage opportunities, the price differential, :math:`x_t` , only spends an infinitesimally short time at zero, is characterized at all times by the dynamics in the above equation, and so follows a stationary process.
 In the second case (“nonrecurring arbitrage opportunities”), any price difference is temporary and gets permanently eliminated the first time the two prices converge and :math:`x_t = 0`.
 In this case, the price dynamics is subject to the additional restriction that :math:`x_{\tau + \delta} = 0` for all :math:`\delta ≥ 0`, where :math:`\tau = min(t : x_t = 0)` is a stopping time.
-In this case, prices remain identical after they converge.The optimal portfolio weights are different for these cases.
+In this case, prices remain identical after they converge.
+The optimal portfolio weights are different for these cases.

 In the absence of intermediate consumption, the investor’s wealth, :math:`W_t` , evolves according to the process,